 5. The curriculum contract includes a reference to the PPST which is no longer an acceptable assessment.
-The note indicates scores are good for ten years.
-This has now changed to five years.

-When the 2016-17 edition of the curriculum guide for physical education, grades P-12 was included in the program submission in the fall of 2017, the PPST was still a valid option and the scores were valid for 10 years.
+When the 2016-17 edition of the curriculum guide for physical education, grades P-12 was included in the program submission in the fall of 2017, the PPST was still a valid option.
 Since then, the updated editions of the current curriculum guide and CAP documents for 2018-19, attached, no longer list the PPST as an acceptable assessment.
-In addition, the time period for scores to be valid has been updated.
 Please see the 2018-19 curriculum guide for Learning and Behavior Disorders, grades P-12.

-6. It is not clear why ED310 shows alignment to all the ILA standards.
+6. It is not clear why ED 310 shows alignment to all the ILA standards.
 How are the SLOs (like foundational knowledge, for example) really being assessed in the technology projects?
 Are candidates really being asked to design these projects around reading/writing processes, major theories and empirical research that inform reading/writing instruction?
 Although the ILA standards are tagged, it is not clear how they are truly aligned with either the SLOs or assessments.